thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 ![klass view](https://i.imgur.com/Q8lGsfj.jpg)
 ![assignment view](https://user-images.githubusercontent.com/75138396/221348916-6495c393-08df-420f-8140-806f0d9b99b2.png)

-# III.
+# II.
 Accessing Courses on CMKit:

 Students can find and enroll in a course by accepting the invitation link sent to their account.
 Instructors can add materials to a course/class, which will be visible to all enrolled students when they click on their class from the home page.